solo-io/workshops/smh/README.md

 ![Bookinfo RBAC 1](images/bookinfo-rbac1.png)

-You can create another Service Mesh Hub Access Policy to allow the `productpage` micro service to talk to these 2 micro services:
+You can create another Service Mesh Hub Access Policy to allow the `productpage` microservice to talk to these 2 microservices:

 ```bash
 cat << EOF | kubectl --context mgmt apply -f -